 How to Steal A Dog – Review

 This film is recommended for ages 8+.
-I think you can go a little younger if your children speak Korean.
+I think you can go a little younger if your children speak Korean or you don’t mind reading out loud for over an hour.
 The film is heavy on dialogue and requires strong reading skills to follow the subtitles.

 I brought my 7-year-old and 11-year-old children.
 My 7-year-old pulled out some toys to play with early and started asking if the film was almost over about midway through.
 When asked, he said he followed the plot, but I’m certain he didn’t get all the subtle details.
 Interestingly, he gave it a 5 out of 5 when we voted.
 Maybe he just needed to play with the toys while watching to help him focus on the story without the benefit of understanding the language.